fabioellger/fabioellger.github.io/index.md

 author_profile: true
 ---

-Hi there,
+**Hi there**,

 I am Fabio Ellger, a PhD Student at [HU Berlin](https://www.sowi.hu-berlin.de/en/lehrbereiche-en/comparative-political-behavior/team/fabio-ellger/fabio-ellger?set_language=en) with a strong interest in Comparative Politics and Political Behavior.
-I use quantitative analyses, experiments, or design-based iference to tackle questions around representation, participation, and polarization in today's democracies.
+I use quantitative analyses, experiments, or design-based inference to tackle questions around representation, participation, and polarization in today's democracies.